adaptive-intelligent-robotics/Kheperax/README.md

 ## Kheperax with a target
 In order to use Kheperax with a target position to reach at the end of the maze, you can use the `TargetKheperaxTask` class.
-The target position is set by defualt in `(0.15, 0.9)` with a radius of `0.05`.
+The target position is set by default in `(0.15, 0.9)` with a radius of `0.05`.
 The reward at each step is defined as the negative distance to the target center, and reaching the target position ends the episode.
 Rendering the environment will then show the target position as a green circle.

 ![Maze with a target](results/target_maze.png)